mueller-kai/mueller-kai.github.io/_pages/projects.md

 In our project Lineflow, we are developing a flexible and extensible Python framework for simulating production lines.
 Our simulation can be controlled by an AI.
 The production line with the state of the cells and the parts as well as the AI's actions are visualized.
 We can use our framework to train an AI that automatically optimizes this production line towards a metric i.e. produced parts.
+The framework will be opensourced on my GitHub soon.

 <img src="../images/line_flow.png" alt="Lineflow" style="width: 50%;">